-- ☐ Manual entry: You expect that the person who closes the work order will enter the actual cost, whatever it is. - Current value calculation: You expect that the actual cost will be calculated from the hourly rate given in the "Hourly Inside" record, as of the time that the actual time is recorded.
-The actual hours spent on this job may be greater or less than the time specified in "Estimated Demand" but the hourly cost will be the rate expected.
+□ Manual entry: You expect that the person who closes the work order will enter the actual cost, whatever it is.

+- □ Current value calculation: You expect that the actual cost will be calculated from the hourly rate given in the "Labor Inside" record, as of the time that the actual time is recorded.
+The actual hours spent on this job may be greater or less than the time specified in "Demanded" but the hourly cost will be the rate expected. - □ Demanded: This is similar to Current value calculation, except that MainBoss uses the hourly rate that applied at the time of the demand rather than the time of the actualization.

-Demand estimate : This is similar to Current value calculation , except that MainBoss uses the hourly rate that applied at the time of the demand rather than the time of the actualization. all cases, someone with appropriate permissions may override the "Actual Default" a specify.
-However, if the person closing the work order does not have sufficient permissions, the actual cost of the work will be calculated using "Actual Default".
+In all cases, someone with appropriate permissions may override the "Actual Cost Default" you specify.
+However, if the person closing the work order does not have sufficient permissions, the actual cost of the work will be calculated using "Actual Cost Default".